Qantas Flight 72

 Qantas Flight 72 (QF72) was a scheduled flight from Singapore Changi Airport to Perth Airport by an Airbus A330.
-On 7 October 2008, the flight made an emergency landing at Learmonth Airport near the town of Exmouth, Western Australia, following an inflight accident that included a pair of sudden, uncommanded pitch-down manoeuvres that caused severe injuries—including fractures, lacerations and spinal injuries—to several of the passengers and crew.
+On 7 October 2008, the flight made an emergency landing at Learmonth Airport near the town of Exmouth, Western Australia, following an in-flight upset that included a pair of sudden, uncommanded pitch-down manoeuvres that caused severe injuries—including fractures, lacerations and spinal injuries—to several of the passengers and crew.
 At Learmonth, the plane was met by the Royal Flying Doctor Service of Australia and CareFlight.
-Fourteen people were airlifted to Perth for hospitalisation, with 39 others also attending hospital.
-In all, one crew member and 11 passengers suffered serious injuries, while eight crew and 99 passengers suffered minor injuries.
+Fourteen people were airlifted to Perth for hospitalisation, with thirty-nine others also attending hospital.
+In all, one crew member and eleven passengers suffered serious injuries, while eight crew and ninety-nine passengers suffered minor injuries.
 The Australian Transport Safety Bureau (ATSB) investigation found a fault with one of the aircraft's three air data inertial reference units (ADIRUs) and a previously unknown software design limitation of the Airbus A330's fly-by-wire flight control primary computer (FCPC).

 Background

-On 7 October 2008, Qantas Flight 72 was scheduled to fly from Singapore Changi Airport (SIN) to Perth Airport (PER).
-The aircraft, VH-QPA, was delivered new to Qantas on 26 November 2003, initially as an A330-301.
-In November 2004, it had a change in the type of engines fitted, and was redesignated as an Airbus A330-303.
+The aircraft involved was an Airbus A330-303 twin turbofan aircraft, registered as VH-QPA.

-The crew was led by Captain Kevin Sullivan (53), a former US Navy (1977-1986) pilot.
+The crew was led by Captain Kevin Sullivan (53), a former US Navy (1977–1986) pilot who had moved to Australia.
 The first officer was Peter Lipsett, and the second officer was Ross Hales.
-In addition to the three flight-deck crew members, with nine cabin crew members and 303 passengers, a total of 315 people were on board.
 Captain Sullivan had 13,592 flight hours, including 2,453 hours on the Airbus A330.
 First Officer Lipsett had 11,650 flight hours, with 1,870 of them on the Airbus A330.
 Second Officer Hales had 2,070 flight hours, with 480 of them on the Airbus A330.

+In addition to the three flight-deck crew members, there were nine cabin crew members and 303 passengers, for a total of 315 people on board.